gudi99/100DaysOfMLCode/README.md

 Completed the project.

 That was a very easy one.
 I wasn't got it yesterday.
 Anyhow delighted now for completing it.
 Going on to next Lesson SVM algorithm.

+## Day 6: 21 Aug, 2018
+Completed half of the Lesson SVMs: Support Vector Machines.

+This is a gret algorithm which also solves the non-linear problems unlike naive_bayes.
+At the middle of lesson, Excited to move forward to know more about it and implement it.